sahil118/snowflake-snowpipe/README.md

 🎵 AWS-Based ETL Pipeline for Spotify Data → Snowflake

 ### Overview
-This project involves building an ETL (Extract, Transform, Load) data pipeline that extracts product data from the Flipkart API, transforms it into the desired format, and loads it into a Snowflake database using Auto-Ingest Snowpipe.
+This project involves building an ETL (Extract, Transform, Load) data pipeline that extracts top trending songs from the Spotify API, transforms it into the desired format, and loads it into a Snowflake database using Auto-Ingest Snowpipe.
 This enables real-time or near real-time data ingestion, ensuring efficient and automated data processing for further analysis and reporting.

 ### Architecture
 ![Architecture Diagram](https://github.com/sahil118/snowflake-snowpipe/blob/main/Screenshot%202025-02-01%20121254.png)

 ### About API/Dataset:
-The Real-Time Flipkart API provides product details such as name, price, and ratings based on their popularity.
-[API Endpoint](https://rapidapi.com/opendatapoint-opendatapoint-default/api/real-time-flipkart-api/playground).
+The Real-Time Spotify API provides songs and their ablum,artists based on their popularity.
+[API Endpoint](https://open.spotify.com/playlist/4z5whwZPQuMotubMwwlsLB).

 ### Tools Utilized